River of Yesteryear

 10:00 a.m. – 4:00 p.m.

 Take a step back into colonial times in North Carolina during this FREE living history event!
 Meet living history interpreters and immerse yourself in the cultural and political activities of early America.
-Watch Camp Flintlock as they fire a musket and canon by the Tar River, learn how to cook as a colonist, spin wool, make a craft or play Colonial games.
+Watch Camp Flintlock as they fire a musket and cannon by the Tar River, learn how to cook as a colonist, spin wool, make a craft or play Colonial games.
 Historic Interpretations, Inc. will amaze you with their knowledge and demonstrations of Colonial cooking, clothing, tea, dance, games and more!
 The potter spins the wheel to turn pots and cups and the woodworker talks about the importance of his craft.
 Medicinal heirloom herbs and plants brought over on ships will be on display and discussed.
 Children can even enjoy a pony ride ($3 – $5)!
 You can have a glimpse into life in “early America” as you watch the compelling debate continue between Thomas Jefferson and Alexander Hamilton.

 River of Yesteryear Demonstrations